A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Statement of the Problem

 \section{Statement of the Problem}

 Consider the system of ordinary differential equations

 with the initial point

-In formula (\ref{1}) $f(x,u,t)$, $t~\in~[0, T]$, is a given $n$-dimensional vector-function; $T > 0$ is a known finite time moment.
-In formula (\ref{2}) $x_0 \in R^n$ is a given vector.
+In formula (\ref{5.1}) $f(x,u,t)$, $t~\in~[0, T]$, is a given $n$-dimensional vector-function; $T > 0$ is a known finite time moment.
+In formula (\ref{5.2}) $x_0 \in \mathbb R^n$ is a given vector.

-{\bf Assumption 1.} The $n$-dimensional vector-function $x(t)$ of phase coordinates is assumed to be continuous and continuously differentiable at every $t \in [0, T]$ with the exception of, possibly, only the finite number of points (herewith, we suppose that its derivative is bounded on its domain).
-The $m$-dimensional vector-function $u(t)$ of controls is supposed to be piecewise continuous and bounded on $[0, T]$.
-The vector-function $f(x,u,t)$ is supposed to be continuous; and each of its components $f_i(x, u, t)$, $i = \overline {1, n}$, --- to be quasidifferentiable and locally Lipschitz continuous in the pair $(x, u)$ of variables at each fixed $t \in [0, T]$.
+The $n$-dimensional vector-function $x(t)$ of phase coordinates is assumed to be piecewise continuously differentiable on $[0, T]$.
+The $m$-dimensional vector-function $u(t)$ of controls is supposed to be piecewise continuous on $[0, T]$.
+The vector-function $f(x,u,t)$ is supposed to be continuous on its domain; and each of its components $f_i(x, u, t)$, $i = \overline {1, n}$, --- to be quasidifferentiable and locally Lipschitz continuous in the pair $(x, u)$ of variables at $t \in [0, T]$.

-Under the assumptions made for system (\ref{1}), (\ref{2}), the classical solution existence and uniqueness theorems hold true, at least, in some neighborhood of the initial point.
+Under the assumptions made for system (\ref{5.1}), (\ref{5.2}), the classical solution existence and uniqueness theorems hold true, at least, in some neighborhood of the initial point.